Lucas Walker

-Lucas Walker (born 6 December 1984) is an Australian basketball player for the Illawarra Hawks of the NBL1 East.
+Lucas Benson Walker (born 6 December 1984) is an Australian basketball player for the Sutherland Sharks of the NBL1 East.
 He played 10 seasons in the National Basketball League (NBL) between 2010 and 2020.
 He played college basketball for Montana State University Billings and Saint Mary's College of California before joining the Melbourne Tigers in 2010.
 After five seasons with Melbourne, he had stints with the Adelaide 36ers, Perth Wildcats, Cairns Taipans and Sydney Kings.
 He won an NBL championship with the Wildcats in 2017.

 Early life and career

-Born and raised in Launceston, Tasmania, Walker attended West Launceston Primary School, Riverside High School and Launceston College.
-He played three seasons in the South East Australian Basketball League (SEABL), with the Launceston Tigers in 2002 and the North-West Tasmania Thunder in 2003, before moving to Canberra to attend the Australian Institute of Sport and play for the program's SEABL team in 2004.
+Walker was born in Launceston, Tasmania, where he attended West Launceston Primary School, Riverside High School and Launceston College.
+He debuted in the South East Australian Basketball League (SEABL) in 2002 with the Launceston Tigers before joining the North-West Tasmania Thunder for the 2003 SEABL season.
+In 2004, he attended the Australian Institute of Sport (AIS) in Canberra, where he played for the AIS men's team in the SEABL.